Tullamore Harriers Quinlan Cup Half Marathon

 For safety reasons we use request that personal music devices not be used as the race is being run on open roads in some parts so it is important that you be aware of traffic and instructions from marshals.

-• Will there be massages available after the race?
+- Will there be refreshments after the race?

-• Will there be refreshments after the race?
+Will there be tea/coffee available before the race?

 Prizes will be awarded as follows: